antonpiat/taurvia/README.md

 </p>

 <p align="center">
-  A non-custodial Solana desktop wallet — keys stay on your machine, signing stays in Rust.
+  A non-custodial Solana desktop wallet for retail users — keys stay on your machine, signing stays in Rust.
 </p>

 <p align="center">